 But there we had a situation.
 The Navy couldn’t understand what happened; nobody really understood fully what happened.
 Dr. John von Neumann had a good grasp of it.
-Going over the reports, and I went down, a file was generated.
+Going over the reports, and I went down there, a file was generated.
 They decided, of course, the Eldridge should be re-outfitted.
-As to what happened to myself and Duncan.
-Duncan was never seen again in the Navy yard; he was never seen again in that time-frame.
+As to what happened to myself and Duncan, Duncan was never seen again in the Navy yard; he was never seen again in that time-frame.
 As we found out much later—

-Duncan loses his time-lock and becomes a “walk-in” to a child born to his father in 1951
+Duncan loses his time-lock, and in 1963 ‘walks into’ the body of a child born to his father in 1951

-Research by myself as Al Bielek in the late 1980s turned up the fact that Duncan had returned, after jumping over—off the ship, to the Montauk Project some time in the 1980s—that is, the early 1980s, and was a part of the project there.
+Research by myself as Al Bielek in the late 1980s turned up the fact that Duncan, after he jumped off the ship, had returned to the Montauk Project some time in the 1980s—that is, the early 1980s, and was a part of the project there.
 And after an accident, of which very little is known precisely what happened, he started to— it was recorded he lost his time-lock and he started to age at a very rapid rate—about one year per hour.
 This led to another phenomenon; they didn’t know how to stop it.
 And there are some things in biology and body functions which even today, a few years after that, they’re still not fully understood.
 They couldn’t reverse his ageing and stop it.